-When visiting a website or any application such as Microsoft Teams in Windows 10, if you receive a Script Error, then this post will help you troubleshoot the problem.
-Scripts are part of websites and software, and if it fails to validate for any reason and is not able to complete its execution, it will result in this type of error.
+When visiting a website or while using any application such as Outlook or Teams in Windows 11 or Windows 10, if you receive a Script Error, then this post will help you troubleshoot the problem.
+Scripts are part of websites and software, and if it fails to validate for any reason and cannot complete their execution, it will result in this type of error.

 - Disable the Script Error Notification